larsks/docker-app-multi-keystone/README.md

 ## Interacting with the environment

-Star the client container:
+Start a shell in the client container:

-    $ docker exec -it dockerappmultikeystone_client_1 bash
+    $ docker-compose  -f docker-compose.yml -f client.yml run client bash

-Inside the client container, you will find credentials files located in `/config/keystone1` and `/config/keystone2`.
+This container will have access to the keystone services.
+You will find credentials files in the `/config` directory:

+    [root@9d6cef9b34a4 /]# find /config -type f
+    /config/keystone2/stackrc
+    /config/keystone1/stackrc